renatadaou/LeadServiceLines-CTMirror/README.md

 # Lead Service Lines - CTMirror

+Note: Used ChatGPT and Claude to clean and improve code

 ## Step 1 - Putting the sheets together

 1) In the folder called `all_files`, we can see the eaw files that were obtained by FOIA requests by our investigative reporter Andrew Brown.
 There are a total of 701 files.